Antoine CAILLETData Engineering Manager, ECOMAISON

 Our relations with EURODECISION were very constructive.
 The team fully understood the complex nature of our business and gained a comprehensive grasp of what was at stake.
 We felt that we were in safe hands and as the process was phased, we had excellent project visibility.

-By providing a quantified, well-founded solution, the EURODECISION tool enabled us to objectify our choices when awarding contracts and thus to be economically sensible.Loup ARANDABusiness Tender Manager, ECO-MOBILIER
+By providing a quantified, well-founded solution, the EURODECISION tool enabled us to objectify our choices when awarding contracts and thus to be economically sensible.Loup ARANDABusiness Tender Manager, ECOMAISON

-The ECO-MOBILIER eco-organization was set up in December 2011, on the initiative of 12 manufacturers and 12 distributors of furniture.
+The ECOMAISON eco-organization (previously named ECO-MOBILIER) was set up in December 2011, on the initiative of 12 manufacturers and 12 distributors of furniture.
 It is accredited by the French State to manage all discarded furniture collection, sorting, recycling, and energy recovery and to encourage its re-employment.

 It has just 5000 collection points in France (public sorting centers, solidarity-based social economy platforms, voluntary distributors, and professionals) where dedicated containers are placed for furniture waste.
 In 2018, almost 700,000 tonnes of old furniture were collected and sent to 250 sorting centers before being transferred to recycling or waste-to-energy facilities (e.g. for conversion into fuel).